Virus is pummeling Europe's eateries — and winter is coming

 Summer, with its drop in COVID-19 cases and a hesitant return to travel, brought some respite, especially in coastal resorts.

 But then came fall.
 Any giddiness that the fallout from the pandemic could somehow be contained faced the sobering reality of relentlessly rising coronavirus cases and hospitalizations.
-Overall, COVID-19 has killed over 240,000 people across all of Europe.
-Government leaders are now warning things will get worse before they get better.
+Overall, COVID-19 has killed over 250,000 people across Europe, according to a tally by Johns Hopkins University.
+Leaders are now warning that things will get worse before they get better.

-But many restaurant owners have bristled at the new round of restrictions, and some are openly challenging them.
+But many restaurant owners have bristled at the new restrictions and some are openly challenging them.

 In London last week, the preeminent chef Yotam Ottolenghi banged pots on the street to protest restrictions that include earlier closing times.